tsujan/BreezeEnhanced/README.md

 The version number in the file [NEWS](NEWS) shows the main version of KWin that is required for the compilation. *Compilation should not be done against other versions of KWin!*

+In what follows, it is supposed that the name of the installation directory of KDE libraries is `lib` and the installation prefix is `/usr`.
+If they are different in your distro, please replace them!

 Open a terminal inside the source directory and do:
 ```sh
 mkdir build && cd build